Dr Mahyar Osanlouy

-Bioengineering PhD candidate Mahyar Osanlouy is undertaking his doctoral research at the Lungs and Respiratory System Laboratory of the University’s Auckland Bioengineering Institute.
-The former medical researcher began his career in biomedical engineering in 2013, building statistical shape models of the human lung to develop a computer tool for evaluation of lung shape and function.
-Mahyar is the recipient of a scholarship from the School of Medicine Foundation.
+Mahyar completed his doctoral research in 2017 at the Lungs and Respiratory System Laboratory of the University’s Auckland Bioengineering Institute (ABI).
+He was the recipient of the doctoral scholarship from the School of Medicine Foundation of the University.
+He first joined the Institute in 2012 as a Research Intern working for the Millar Inc. The former medical researcher began his career in biomedical engineering in 2013, building statistical shape models of the human lung to develop a computer tool for evaluation of lung shape and function.

 Research | Current

-Mahyar's PhD thesis is "Statistical Shape Analysis to Quantify Lung Structure-Function Relationships over the Adult Lifespan".
+Mahyar's PhD thesis is titled: "Statistical Shape Analysis to Quantify Lung Structure-Function Relationships over the Adult Lifespan".

 - Winner of BIRU Image Competition's Visualisation and Analysis Award - Nov 2017